cityofcapetown/ds_code_challenge/README.md

 ## Intended audience

-we will only evaluate responses to this challenge from people who we have requested to complete it.
+We will only evaluate responses to this challenge from people who we have requested to complete it.
 Of course, you are welcome to attempt it for your own enjoyment.

+## Challenge

+## Way of working and expected structure of submission

+Our primary programming languages are `python` and `R`.
+We will accept code that is packaged in `py`, `.ipynb`, `.R` and `.Rmd` files.
+You may develop in any development environment you choose.

+Principles of reproducible analysis and code versioning are very important to our workflow.
+Structuring your repo to aid in reproducibility and readability is important - so follow common conventions with respect to directory structure and names.

+We expect to be able to clone your repo, immediately identify what script to execute from your README file, and execute it to completion with no human interaction.
+In order to ensure that our environment has the right libraries or packages, please follow standard python or R guidelines for structurein your code, i.e place `import` and `library()` commands at the top of your script.

+If your repo does not clone and run, we will not attempt to fix it.

+If your analysis makes use of any external data, the data must either be included in the repo, or be downloaded automatically during script execution.

+### Expected result for evaluation
+* The final output of the execution of your code should be a self contained `html` file or executed `ipynb` file that is your report.*

+A statistically minded layperson should be able to read this report and follow your analysis without guidance.

 ## How to submit